 Restaurants and Cafés

-From cheap eats to fine dining, the Southern Highlands has you covered.
+From cheap eats to fine dining, the Southern Highlands has you covered with quality, local produce full of flavour.
 There are bistros and pizza places, diners and Chinese restaurants as well as Indian, French, Italian and more delicious dishes to poke a fork at.

-If you read through Your First Stops, then you’ve already come across a number of eating and drinking establishments that will make your mouth water and your stomach ask for more in Mittagong, Robertson, Bowral and Moss Vale.
-However, we don’t think you can be spoilt for choice when it comes to food and the Southern Highlands is home to so many more places to sit, eat and be merry.
+If you read through Towns in the Southern Highlands, then you’ve already come across a number of eating and drinking establishments that will make your mouth water and your stomach ask for more in Mittagong, Robertson, Bowral and Moss Vale.
+However, we don’t think you can be spoilt for choice when it comes to Southern Highlands food options since the region is home to so many more places to sit, eat and be merry.

 There’s eschalot in Berrima Village which is simply one of the best restaurants anywhere.
 The award-winning restaurant by head chef Matty Roberts has won plenty of prestigious awards over the years, but its greatest claim is the love its locals have for the food he serves up.
 Its food is made for sharing and you’ll be coming back to try it all.